-I’m sure you’ve read somewhere on the web that putting personalized visuals into cold email copy is the next big thing in email outreach.
+I’m sure you’ve read somewhere on the web that putting personalized visuals and video in your email copy is the next big thing in email outreach.
 There are a lot of case studies that vouch for their effectiveness in increasing reply rates.
-Even here at Woodpecker blog, we have a guest post about including GIF into B2B emails.
-But is it worth the effort?
-What could go wrong?
-How to do that?
-Let’s see.

 Read: What to Write In an Opening Message to Ace Cold Outreach? >>

-Even so, we stick to our guns and still believe that cold emails should be as simple as possible because it’s meant to start a conversation.
-You’re writing a personal message to a personal inbox.
-And nothing breeds trust as much as simplicity.
-The graphics and attachments are only a distraction from the purpose of an email: a positive reply from your prospect.
+However, at the same time, you can argue that cold emails should be as simple as possible because they’re meant to start a conversation.
+You’re writing a personal message to a personal inbox and nothing builds trust as much as simplicity.
+The graphics and attachments are only a distraction from the purpose of the email: to get a positive reply from your prospect.

 Source: 6 Trends in Cold Email that Will Help You Get New Clients Abroad >>